lesis-lat/perceptio/README.md

 ### Summary

-Perceptio (from the Latin *perceptio*, meaning "to gather, receive") is a command-line tool for measuring the emotional sentiment of a text.
+Perceptio (from the Latin *perceptio*, meaning "to gather, receive") is a command-line framework for measuring the emotional sentiment of a text.
 It operates using a lexicon-based approach, where words are scored based on their associated emotions.

 Built to be extensible and easy to use, Perceptio provides the following features:
 * Text analysis in multiple languages (defaults include English) with automatic language detection.